WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

 - SSH authentication to repositories
   - You can use Secure Shell Protocol (SSH) to access and make changes to a repository
     - When you authenticate with SSH, you use a private key on your local machine to securely connect to the remote repository
-    - You can also use HTTPS to connect to the repository, but this is not recommended as it is worse for automation and is not as secure as a SSH.
+    - You can also use HTTPS to connect to the repository, but this is not recommended as it is worse for automation and is not as secure as SSH
     - You can easily create a SSH key in your terminal by using `ssh-keygen -t ed25519 -C "your_email@example.com"`
     - You will then add your public key to Github by going to Access > SSH and GPG Keys > New SSH Key.
 Here you will paste the public key into the key field and create a title for the key
 - ~~Actions~~